SteveBarnett/Remixing/_thinking/internal-perfectionist-anxiety-habits.md

 title: Internal Perfectionist Anxiety Habits
 longerform: true
 added: 2025-06-19
-updated: 2025-06-19
+updated: 2025-06-21
 ---

 Bringing together and mashing up some IFS bits, Perfectionist bits, Performance Anxiety, and Tiny Habits / Atomic Habits / Switch.

+## Summary of sorts

+- Focus on good, then bad.
+One at a time.
+- Remove fear and demotivators rather than increase hope and motivators.
+- We change by feeling good, not by feeling bad

+Motivation is complex and unreliable, especially when towards an abstraction

+- Immediate, tiny, celebration
+- Follow the bright spots
+- Script the critical steps
+- Do the thing to bring about the mood; don’t wait for the mood to do the thing
+    - LSD (Listen, Slow your tempo, Doubt)
+    - Loosen your attachment to the idea of The First Step Problem
+    - Keep don’t-know mind
+    - Just begin again

+- For good habits
+    - Want/need a push
+- For bad habits
+    - Want/need a short-circuit

+## The First Step Problem

 Something I realised scribbling my [Overcoming Performance Anxiety](/thinking/performance-anxiety/) notes was how my thoughts still tended to veer towards Perfectionism.
 When this is combined with my tendency towards binary thinking, it can exacerbate into "The First Step Problem".
 I think that's the main thing I want to explore here.

-## The First Step Problem

 The "once the event starts you’ll settle in" line in particular resonated for me.
 I've felt that very viscerally many times when I've done a talk about work stuff.
 That first ten minutes is a heart-pumping adrenaline-fuelled thrill ride.
 But then I settle in and start to enjoy it.